 Our service centers around Jesus Christ, sin and grace, repentance and forgiveness.
 Throughout the service, the different elements of worship direct our attention to our Savior and His Word.
 When you arrive, people from the congregation will certainly introduce themselves to you, and ask if you have any questions.
 Don’t worry!
 We won’t point you out during the service.
-Expect some singing of about 3 or 4 songs, readings from the Bible, and a message on one of those readings from the pastor.
-If you would rather not sing, don’t worry!
-Even some of our members prefer just to listen along.
+Expect some singing of about 3 or 4 hymns, readings from the Bible, and a sermon from the pastor.
+Feel free to sing along if and when you are comfortable.

 What does it cost?

 There is no charge at all.
-There will be a time in most services when plates will be passed for the congregation members to have an opportunity to give an offering to God.
-This money is used to run our local church, as well as the work of all our congregations that are joined together in our teachings and in our goals (the Wisconsin Synod).
-Visitors should not feel obligated to give any money.
+There will be a time in most services when offering plates will be passed for the congregation members to have an opportunity to give an offering to God.
+This money is used to run our local church, as well as provide support for our synod and missions.
+Visitors should not feel obligated to give.

 I have special needs.
-What do you offer to help me out?
+What can you do to help?